Table of contents

 Example curl request to generate token

-curl --location '<ACCESS_TOKEN_URL HERE>'
+curl --location '<EDS_AUTH_URL HERE>'

 --header 'Content-Type: application/x-www-form-urlencoded' \

---data-urlencode 'client_id=<CLIENT_ID HERE>' \
+--data-urlencode 'client_id=<EDS_CLIENT_ID HERE>' \

---data-urlencode 'client_secret=<CLIENT SECRET HERE>' \
+--data-urlencode 'client_secret=<EDS_SECRET HERE>' \

 --data-urlencode 'grant_type=client_credentials'